Coming in Season 2018!

 from Post to Trump.

 What do Marjorie Merriweather Post, Birds Eye Frozen Food, actress Dina Merrill, the Hutton family and President Trump have in common?
 All of them have a direct connection to the magnificent Mar-a-Lago mansion in Palm Beach, Florida, which stretches from the Atlantic Ocean (Mar) to Lake Worth (Lago).
-Since its current owner, Donald Trump, became the 45th President of the United States, Mar-a-Lago has become an international household name.
+Since its current owner, Donald Trump, became the 45th President of the United States, Mar-a-Lago has become an international household name and subject of curiosity.

-The presentation includes a description of the Post family history, which imprinted in Marjorie a thrust for art, lavish living and enormous charitable contributions.
-She never abandoned her father’s philosophies, including a healthy life-style in search of art and beauty, and “giving back” to less fortunate people.
+The presentation includes a description of the Post family history, which imprinted in Marjorie a thrust for art, lavish living and important charitable contributions.
+She never abandoned her father’s philosophies, which included a healthy life-style in search of art and beauty, and “giving back” to less fortunate people.
 Using numerous classic pictures and videos, Silvin will bring to life the extravagant entertainment style Mrs. Post enjoyed at her favorite home for 45 years, until her death in 1973.

 Mar-a-Lago then entered a 12-year hiatus, during which it narrowly averted the wrecking ball on numerous occasions.